 - The last 3-4 digits (CVC Number) on the back of the credit card

-- Photo evidence, if the event took place (Plus, photos are great for your portfolio!
-So don’t just take them for disputes) Psst - did you know that you can drag and drop photos from your event right into the event project in Goodshuffle Pro?
-It keeps everything together so it’s easy to find later!
+You can easily drag and drop photos from your event right into the project in Goodshuffle Pro.
+It keeps everything together so it’s easy to find later.

 Make sure your policies are crystal clear